 As with her sisters, the control lines are within easy reach of the helm and the signature self-tacking jib makes her easily handled with a small crew.
-Solaris recognise the importance of providing generous storage so the stowage available on the 50 is large and she also has a dedicated liferaft pod.
-There is space for the dinghy in the tender garage with a wide transom door enabling the easy deployment of the dinghy while the transom also serves as an ample swim platform.
+Solaris recognise the importance of providing generous storage so the stowage available on the Solaris 55 is large and she also has a dedicated liferaft pod.
+There is also a large hydraulically operated tender garage with a wide transom door enabling the easy deployment of the dinghy while the transom also serves as an ample swim platform.

-Internally again, there is ample stowage for equipment and provisions allowing the Solaris 55 to spend lengthy periods away from port sailing or at anchor as you wish.
-All the sleeping cabins have en-suite heads compartments and there are 2 options for the owners’ stateroom where either a centreline or outboard berth can be fitted.
-The starboard aft cabin can be fitted with 2 single berths and given its generous size is very much a VIP cabin for guests.
-The stowage forward can also be fitted out as a crew cabin with its own heads facilities unless you prefer to use the area as a fitted stowage area with shelves and storage boxes.
+Internally again, there is ample stowage for equipment and provisions allowing the 55 to spend lengthy periods away from port sailing or at anchor as you wish.
+All the sleeping cabins have en-suite heads compartments and there are two options for the owners’ stateroom where either a centreline or outboard berth can be fitted.
+The starboard aft cabin can be fitted with two single berths and given its generous size is very much a VIP cabin for guests.
+The large watertight deck locker forward can also be fitted out as a crew cabin with its own heads facilities unless you prefer to use the area as a fitted stowage area with shelves and storage boxes.